 Christmas is both a secular and religious holiday.
 For those who observe it’s spiritual significance, Christmas is celebrated as the day the infant Jesus Christ was born (although Biblical scholars doubt that December 25 is exactly the correct day.)

-George Frideric Handel used this scripture from Isaiah in his famous work, Messiah, first performed in 1742, and which millions of people have heard or even sang since then.
+George Frideric Handel used this scripture from Isaiah in his famous work, Messiah, first performed in 1742, and which millions of people have heard or sang since then.
 The entire lyrics of Messiah are derived from scriptures from both the Old and New Testaments that describe the birth, death, and resurrection of Jesus.

 Read another post on this blog to learn more about Handel and Messiah; did you know it wasn’t written for Christmas?

-Resources for Advent- from Cokesbury
+Consider these resources for Advent- from Cokesbury

 sharing the HEART of Advent